AI-Cup-Kernel/cpp-client/README.md

 <code>brew install curl-openssl</code>
 (If these two commands didn't work, use the instructions for Windows).

+<strong>if you got errors using an IDE or editor do the things described in the last paragraph of the windows section</strong>
 #### Windows

 for make Download <a href="https://sourceforge.net/projects/gnuwin32/files/make/3.81/make-3.81-bin.zip/download?use_mirror=netactuate&download=&failedmirror=deac-riga.dl.sourceforge.net">this</a> and install it.